ibm-cloud-docs/Registry/registry_trusted_content.md

 1. [Set up your trusted content environment](#trustedcontent_setup).

-2. Review the tag, digest, and signer information for each image. **Optional**: Specify the _&lt;tag&gt;_ to see information for that version of the image.
+2. Review the tag, digest, and signer information for each image.

+    (Optional) Specify the tag, _&lt;tag&gt;_, to see information for that version of the image.

     ```
     docker trust view <image>:<tag>